zuo/unittest_expander/docs/index.rst

 *unittest_expander* -- test parametrization library
 ===================================================

-This is the documentation of *unittest_expander* -- a library which provides flexible and easy-to-use tools **to parametrize Python unit tests**, especially those based on :class:`unittest.TestCase`.
+This is the documentation for *unittest_expander* -- a library which provides flexible and easy-to-use tools **to parametrize Python unit tests**, especially (but not limited to) those based on :class:`unittest.TestCase`.

 .. toctree::
    :maxdepth: 2